sigoden/aichat/README.md

 Hello there!
 How can I assist you today?
 ```

-Temporarily use a role to send a message.
+Temporarily use a role without switching to it:
 ```
-temp) .role emoji hello world
+> .role emoji hello
-🌍👋
+👋

+>
 ```

 ### `.session` - Begin a chat session